 This is a separate cosplay event from performing a skit in the Masquerade.

 Hall Cosplay Contest judging is a closed event.
-Only the participants -- designers and models, parents/guardians of participating minors (under the age of 13), and others deemed acceptable by Zenkaikon Cosplay staff, may be present for judging.
+Only the participants — designers and models, parent/guardian of participating minors (under the age of 12), and others deemed acceptable by Zenkaikon Cosplay staff, may be present for judging.

-There will be judging on both Friday and Saturday of the convention.
+There will be judging on Friday early evening and Saturday morning of the convention.

 Any participant who does not follow the rules of the competition, misses line up times, or does not follow the instructions of cosplay staff during the event, may be disqualified at the discretion of the Head of Cosplay

 - Participants may not enter a costume in the Hall Cosplay Contest that they did not make.
-It is expected that participants are the primary creator of the costume and make at least 75% of it.
+It is expected that participants are the primary creator of the costume and make at least 80% of it.
 Youth participants can be expected to have received help with their costumes, however, the youth participant must have had a hand in its construction.
-If the major part that makes it a costume is purchased (e.g. You are Edward Elric and you made the pants, shirt, and wig, but purchased your cloak, or have created a costume from a “kit”), it cannot be entered.

 - If the costume has ever won a “Best of” award or placed (ie. 1st, 2nd, 3rd), at any convention, it may not be entered in our competition.

-- Reference material is required.
+- PRINTED reference material is required.
 Even if a character is popular or well-known, reference material is needed in order to judge for accuracy.
-Lack of reference will greatly affect scoring, as not every judge has knowledge of every detail of every character.
-Quality printouts of screencaps and official images of characters, and artbook images are acceptable.
+Lack of PRINTED reference will greatly affect scoring, as not every judge has knowledge of every detail of every character.
+Quality printouts of screen-captures and official images of characters, and art book images are acceptable.
 Please include images that show front, back, and sides to demonstrate details of your costume.
 Not every character will have such images available, but the more shown to the judges, the better they can analyze the costume.
 Progress pictures of construction work may also help, but remember that judging time is very limited and the judges do not have the time to look through pages upon pages of reference.

 - All costumes and props are subject to the Zenkaikon Convention Policies.